 Carefully check any paperwork that you are asked to sign.
 In the vast majority of cases you will be asked to sign an assured shorthold tenancy agreement (AST) in England and Wales and a private residential tenancy in Scotland.
 It is important to make sure you do read these agreements, because once you have signed them you are bound for the term of the agreement.

 You should also be provided with relevant certification.
 This should include gas safety certificates and also notification of where your tenancy deposit will be held.
-Ideally you landlord or agent will provide you with an inventory which is a really useful way in which you can both agree what the state of the property was when you moved in.
+Ideally, your landlord or agent will provide you with an inventory which is a really useful way in which you can both agree what the state of the property was when you moved in.

 5 Moving In

-Housing Hand is the UK’s leading rent guarantor service.
-Starting at £295 we act as UK based guarantor to enable our customers to secure their accommodation and pay rent in instalments.
-We make renting as easy and accessible as we can.
+Housing Hand is the UK’s leading rent guarantor service for students.
+We act as UK based guarantor to enable our customers to secure their accommodation and pay rent in instalments allowing for you to be happy renting.